jinqians/snell.sh/README.md

   + Installs the Snell proxy server.
   + Generates a random port and password for Snell configuration.
   + Starts the Snell service and enables it to run at startup.
+2. 升级 Snell
+  + Check the difference between the current version and the latest version and upgrade if necessary.
-2. 卸载 Snell
+3. 卸载 Snell
   + Stops the Snell service.
   + Disables Snell from running at startup.
   + Removes all Snell-related files and configurations.
-3. 查看 Snell 配置:
+4. 查看 Snell 配置:
   + Displays the current Snell configuration, including the IP address, port, and password.
-4. 退出
+5. 退出
   + Exits the script.

 ## Example Output